MolEvolEpid/wavess/README.md

 ## Vignettes

-Please see the following vignettes for examples:
+Please go to the [website](https://molevolepid.github.io/wavess/) and see the following vignettes for examples:

 - Preparing input data: `vignette("prepare_input_data")`
 - Running wavess: `vignette("run_wavess")`